Two infants engaging in play with a dinosaur toy on the floor.

 It seems like my baby is getting a lot of shots at once.
 Why so many?

 The purpose of the immunization schedule is to help protect children.
+The Centers for Disease Control and Prevention (CDC) recommend this schedule because it works to help protect babies and children.
 This schedule is based on when a vaccine will work best to boost your baby’s immune system.
 Young infants have the capacity to respond to multiple vaccines.
 Not only will the vaccines not overwhelm your baby’s system, they’ll actually help strengthen it.
+Each vaccine dose is scheduled for the age that is considered optimal for producing the best immune system response, balanced with the need to provide protection at the earliest possible age.

 How can I help my baby feel more comfortable while they’re getting their shots?